by Tony Vidler

 Many advisers think putting in place an insurance policy to cover the loss of a business key person removes complexity.
 It doesn’t do that for most people.
 It actually introduces further complexity in the form of far more paperwork and jargon which is intimidating in itself, and which if not put in place correctly will actually add further complexity in the event of a claim when there are significant sums of money swirling about in the wrong directions.

 The product solution in itself creates more confusion and complexity.
-The challenge for advisers is moving the product solution from being the focus of the engagement to being an incidental element in the engagement.
+What advisers must be mindful of is moving the product solution from being the focus of the engagement to being an incidental element in the engagement.

 All financial advisers provide advice during the engagement however the advice component of the process is rarely valued anywhere nearly as highly as the product solution by the advisers themselves, simply because they usually get paid by the product and not for the advice component.
 As a result many advisers often believe that the value they create is the delivery of a product….